youweizhuo/mygo/README_PHASE4.md

 - Document how to point the backend at an alternate lowering (Hand-shake) without changing the CLI surface.

 ### 2. FIFO & IP Library
-- Translate the existing channel metadata into concrete FIFO instantiations (`argo_queue` equivalent) with depth/width parameters and emit them as reusable `hw.module`/`sv.module` definitions (instantiated via `hw.instance` in Option 3, or bound through ESI/Handshake later).
+- Translate the existing channel metadata into concrete FIFO instantiations (`argo_queue` equivalent) with depth/width parameters.
+Instead of embedding the implementation, require users to pass `--fifo-src` so known-good IP (kept outside this repo) can be copied alongside the generated Verilog.
 - Provide stubs for other shared blocks (e.g., balanced routers, ready/valid shims) and ensure they can either be emitted inline or referenced as external SV sources.
 - Add configuration knobs for FIFO implementation style (simple regs vs. vendor RAM) to prepare for future phases.